dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The question isn't who is going to let me; it's who is going to stop me.**
+**Yesterday is not ours to recover, but tomorrow is ours to win or lose.**

-Ayn Rand
+Lyndon B. Johnson